Carle Place, New York: Education

 The entirety of Carle Place is located within this district, thus meaning all children who reside within the hamlet and attend public schools go to Carle Place's schools.

 Transportation

 The Long Island Rail Road's Carle Place station is located within the hamlet.
-It is located on the LIRR's Main Line.
+It is located along the LIRR's Main Line and is served by Port Jefferson Branch trains.